Skip to content

 get_attr(attr_name, default_value=None)

-Get value of node attribute Returns default value if attribute name does not exist
+Get value of node attribute.
+Returns default value if attribute name does not exist.

 Examples: